The Metric Nature of Matter: Introduction

 An interesting feature of the Bott-Dirac operator is that its square produces alongside the aforementioned Hamiltonians also a metric invariant that is related to the eta-invariant first formulated by Atiyah, Patodi and Singer \cite{Atiyah}-\cite{AtiyahIII}.
 Basically the invariant is the sum of all the eigenvalues of a spatial Dirac operator and thus it probes the asymmetry of its spectrum.
 We are able to establish the existence of this invariant as well as its independence of the choice of regularisation, but we do not know what physical meaning it has.

-Another surprising feature is that the lapse and shift fields, which encode the foliation of space and time, in our construction emerge from a rotation in an auxiliary spin structure, that is needed in the construction of the Bott-Dirac operator.

 One of the most interesting attempts to answer the second question above is found in the work of Chamseddine and Connes \cite{Connes:1996gi}-\cite{Chamseddine:2012sw}, where they show that the standard model of particle physics fits remarkably well into the framework of noncommutative geometry \cite{ConnesBook,1414300}.
 The fact that the classical standard model coupled to general relativity can be formulated in terms of an almost-commutative spectral triple is highly non-trivial \cite{Krajewski:1996se}-\cite{Jureit:2009ye} and raises a number of questions, such as \begin{itemize} \item[-] {\it where does the almost-commutative algebra originated from?} \item[-] {\it how does quantum field theory fit into the framework of non-commutative geometry?} \end{itemize} which are exactly the questions, that we attempt to answer in the present paper.
 What we propose is that the almost-commutative algebra in the standard model -- i.e. an algebra of the form $C^\infty(M)\otimes A_{\mbox{ finite}}$, where $A_{\mbox{ finite}}$ is a certain matrix algebra designed to produce the gauge structure of the standard model -- originates from an algebra generated by holonomy-diffeomorphisms and that the rich algebraic structure of the standard model emerges from a geometrical construction based on such an algebra.
-In the last part of this paper we provide some tentative evidence in support of this idea.

 We would like to emphasise that the approach, which we propose, differs decidedly from other rigorous approaches to quantum field theory such as algebraic quantum field theory \cite{Bogo,Brunetti} (see also \cite{Buchholz} for recent results) and axiomatic quantum field theory \cite{Osterwalder:1973dx}-\cite{Haag:1992hx} by not being based on a set of axioms such as locality, Lorentz invariance and causality, but rather on a simple algebraic principle.
 Whether or not the ensuing quantum field theory will be local or Lorentz invariant or satisfy causality is not yet known.
 The representation of the ${\mathbf{QHD}}(M)$ algebra is inherently non-local \cite{Aastrup:2019yui,Aastrup:2017vrm} and thus it may be that the Lorentz symmetry will be amended with a scale transformation.
 Indeed, since it is not known whether the Lorentz symmetry is an exact symmetry of Nature \cite{Jacobson:2004rj} and since it is in fact believed that locality is {\it not} realised in Nature\footnote{It is generally believed that this non-locality should emerge in the context of a theory of quantum gravity, but we see no reason why it cannot emerge from a fundamental theory of quantum fields; a theory in which gravity remains classical.} \cite{Doplicher:1994tu}, we do not believe that we should base our approach on these principles.
 They may not be solid.